lily-brewis/digital-writing-folio/readings.md

   in such a lax manner, that the place is real, but the characters, the relationships, the story, are all fiction, is something of a betrayal, but reminds me in the best way possible, just how much power the author is able to exercise over the reader if they wish to.

+ ## Week 5

+### Hypertext FIction Ever After - James O'Sullivan

+The term hypertext - coined by Theodor Holm in the 60's
+- refers to possibilities of 'non-sequential writing' made possible by digital storage and retrieval
+- intertextual reference automated by computable code that instantly combines one document with another

+Hypertext fic. as a byproduct of the world wide web (proposed 1990)

+Some precursors to hypertext fic. - postmodernist print fiction, early nonfiction hypertexts, Apple's 'HperCord', ELO's collections (2006, 2011, 2016)

+Hypertext transcends/manifests in cinema

+From Goldsmith - hypertext fic. as 'the new illegibility'
+- texts that defy mere personal consumption because they belong to the regime of computers, networks and distributed intelligence

+Has been suggested that hyperext fiction is written mainly for writers of hyper text fiction, or even belongs to a post-human aesthetic

+Twine - an open source tool for telling interactive, nonlinear stories
+- created in 2009 by Chris Klimas
+- credited wiht keeping the hypertext fic. genre alive

+Twine ≠ hypertext fiction
+Twine writers are less interested in high-cultural approbation, better adapted to social media, etc.